AOEpeople/techradar/radar/2024-06-01/puppet.md

 featured:   false
 ---

-Puppet works well for over 11 years for us.
+Puppet has worked well for us for over 11 years.